prewired/prewired.github.io/_pages/volunteers.md

 Any and all software and hardware skills are welcome!
 See [What we do]({{ "/what-we-do/" | absolute_url }}) for more information.

-## Workshops and Summer Hack
+## Workshops and Make-a-Thon

 From time to time we hold a more structured workshop about a specific topic, and encourage the attendees to get involved and learn something they might not otherwise have thought about.
-If you’d like to run a workshop we’d love to have you &mdash; contact our Administrative Assistant (regina [at] prewired.org)  For some ideas, see the [Prewired GitHub Wiki](https://github.com/prewired/workshops/wiki).
+If you’d like to run a workshop we’d love to have you &mdash; contact us at hello [at] prewired.org!
+For some ideas, see the [Prewired GitHub Wiki](https://github.com/prewired/workshops/wiki).

-We also run a team-based [Summer Hack](https://www.prewired.org/summerhack2020/) for young people each summer, usually in July.
+We also run a team-based Make-a-Thon for young people each summer, usually in July.
 If you can spare the time to help out, this is a great opportunity to give more extended support to Prewired attendees.

 ## Certifications and qualifications